Head and Neck Cancer

 Your treatment will depend on the location of the tumor, stage of cancer, as well as the size and type of tumor.

 - Laryngeal tumors are found in the voice box.
-Symptoms include a sore throat that doesn’t go away, ear pain or trouble swallowing.
+Symptoms of cancer of the larynx include a sore throat that doesn’t go away, ear pain or trouble swallowing.
 To reduce your risk of developing this kind of cancer, stop smoking and cut back on drinking alcohol.

 - Oropharyngeal tumors appear in the tonsils or throat.
-Symptoms include constant coughing or hoarseness.
+Symptoms of oropharyngeal cancer include constant coughing or hoarseness.
 Oropharyngeal tumors are most commonly caused by the human papillomavirus.

 - Salivary gland tumors can develop in any of the clusters of salivary glands found throughout your head, neck and mouth.
 (Saliva helps prevent infections in your mouth and throat.)
-Symptoms might include a painless lump on your face, numbness in your face or swelling in your face or neck.
+Symptoms of salivary gland cancer might include a painless lump on your face, numbness in your face or swelling in your face or neck.
 Salivary gland tumors are more common in people over 55.

 - Sinus tumors occur in the nose or sinuses.
-The good news is they are rarely cancerous.
+The good news is that nasal cavity or sinus tumors are rarely cancerous.
 Middle-aged men are more likely to get sinus cancer than women.

 - Skin cancers of the head and neck, including melanoma appear as new or changing lesions on the skin’s surface.
 DNA damage to skin cells triggers genetic defects, which cause skin cells to multiply quickly and form cancerous tumors.
 There are a variety of types of skin cancers, but the most dangerous one is melanoma.
 Skin cancers can be caused by too much sun or tanning beds.

 - Temporal brain tumors are found in the inner ear (there are three parts of your ear: outer, middle and inner).
 The inner ear’s job is to help you keep your balance.
-Symptoms may include headaches, feel dizzy or hearing loss.
+Symptoms of temporal lobe tumors may include headaches, feel dizzy or hearing loss.

 - Thyroid and parathyroid tumors occur in your neck.
 Your thyroid gland controls how quickly your body uses energy and helps regulate your hormones.
 Cancerous thyroid tumors are rare and are found more often in women.
 You have four small parathyroid glands near the thyroid gland.
 Together, they create a hormone that regulates the levels of calcium and phosphorus in your blood.

-Because each tumor is different, we offer a variety of treatment tools:
+Because each head or neck tumor is different, we offer a variety of treatment tools:

 - Conformal radiotherapy uses beams of radiation to kill or shrink tumors.
 The beams are targeted to the exact dimensions of the tumor, so there is less danger of damage to other nearby structures.